bernatvadell/WebApi.Proxy/README.md

 Action: json
 Query: address=<address>&key=<key>

-If you need implements a custom url builder you can create implementation of IUrlBuilder
+If you need to implement a custom url builder you can create an implementation of IUrlBuilder
 ```
 public interface IUrlBuilder
 {